researchstudio-sat/webofneeds/README.md

 For further information have a look at: http://webofneeds.org

-Web of needs is build up of
+Web of needs is built up of
 won-node
 won-owner
 and matching-service.